Bluscream/flirc-bridge/README.md

-# Flirc MQTT Bridge
+# Flirc Bridge

-This project recreates the functionality of the `breeily/flirc_mqtt` container and expands it with:
+This project recreates the functionality of the `breeily/flirc_bridge` container and expands it with:

 - A FastAPI web server to manage IR patterns (create, update, delete).
 - A SQLite database for persisting patterns in a structure compatible with `patterns.json`.